The InCommon Assurance Program

 Benefits of Assurance

-Increases Confidence; Reduces Risk — Service Providers, whether on- or off-campus, have increased confidence because standards-based identity practices ensure that their risk requirements are met.
+Increases Confidence; Reduces Risk — Service Provider and stakeholders, whether on- or off-campus, have increased confidence because standards-based identity practices ensure that their risk requirements are met.

 Getting Past Passwords — While many security experts deem passwords a thing of the past, we will continue to support them, even as we move to more secure methods.
 The Assurance profiles provide expert community guidance on managing your password-based infrastructures.
 Certification sends a message that you use a community standard that’s been approved by the U.S. government.